thaines/rfam/misc/readme.txt

 * proj_to_ext.py - Extracts the external assets from an rfam project, but as a standalone script that can be run without a server.
 Exists for use after an event when the students have messed up the credits.

 * rfam-init.d - A file for running rfam properly with the init.d system.

+* node.sh - A script file to be handed to qsub when running single use nodes on a Sun grid engine cluster.